OxBellows/fhir-facade-prototype/README.md

 # fhir-facade-prototype

-A prototype of a node.js fhir facade server.
+A prototype of a node.js fhir facade server which builds upon https://github.com/Asymmetrik/node-fhir-server-core and references https://github.com/Asymmetrik/fhir-facade-starter.
 Only a subset of available resources are enabled (through config.js).
 Currently, all resources have a search method that will return an error saying the method is not implemented.
 The patient resource also has a searchById method that will return dummy patient data.

 Local dev instructions: